29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

 == Use of Traction Wheels:
 #image("./imgs/traction.png", height: 120pt)
 #link("https://wiki.purduesigbots.com/hardware/misc.-vex-parts-1/motion/traction-wheels")[Image credit]\
-For our drive an important consideration was the inclusion and amount of traction wheels we wanted.
+For our drive an important consideration was the inclusion and amount of traction wheels which we wanted to use.
 Having more traction wheels increases our grip but also reduces our skidding which can mean that our bot will struggle to do tight turns quickly.
-However, not having enough traction wheels means we may be easier to push around and struggle in to push others.\
+However, not having enough traction wheels means we may be easier to push around and struggle more to push others.\
-To maximise grip whilst retaining agility, it is common to use traction wheels in the centre to reduce unwanted forces, whilst combining them with other wheels such as omniwheels on the edges for greater turning ability.
+To maximise grip whilst retaining agility, it is common to use traction wheels in the centre to reduce unwanted pushing forces, whilst combining them with other wheels such as omniwheels on the edges for greater turning ability.
 #components.pro-con(
   pros: [
-    - Increased Grip: More grip allows for more power, which means its easier to push game elements or other bots around.
+    - Increased Grip: More grip allows for more power, which means it's easier to push game elements or other bots around.
     - Resistance: Since they have a single degree of freedom traction wheels make our robot more resistant against being pushed when attacking our defending
   ],
   cons: [